This document (3582750) is provided subject to the disclaimer at the end of this document.

 K: The Kernel has been live patched [From SLES12 SP2 onwards]

 above are implemented in the standard Linux kernel and indicate that

 the information provided in kernel error messages is not necessarily

 to be trusted.

 In SUSE kernels, additional taint flags are implemented.

-- X: A module that is not supported by Novell but that is supported eXternally by a third party has been loaded into the kernel.
+X: A module that is supported by SUSE in cooperation with a third party has been loaded into the kernel.